peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>ec</code> is null.

+### Increment
+    public EDecimal Increment()
+Returns one added to this arbitrary-precision decimal number.

+**Returns:**

+* The given arbitrary-precision decimal number plus one.

+### Decrement
+    public EDecimal Decrement()
+Returns one subtracted from this arbitrary-precision decimal number.

+**Returns:**

+* The given arbitrary-precision decimal number minus one.

 ### ToByteChecked
     public byte ToByteChecked()
-Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.

 **Returns:**